 The password must be 8 to 63 characters in length and must contain at least one uppercase letter, one lowercase letter, and one number.
-Special characters are not allowed.
+The following special characters are allowed:

-() NOTE: We recommend that you save the password because you must enter it again if you restore the configuration from the backup file.

-7. Choose a location to store the file on your computer.
+- (I) NOTE: We recommend that you save the password because you must enter it again if you restore the configuration from the backup file. - 7.
+Choose a location to store the file on your computer.

 '''

-The name of the backup file can be
+The name of the backup file can be WBE7XX-NETGEARYYYYYY-dd-mm-yy_hh-mm-ss-config.tar or WBE7XX-WBE7XX-YYYYYY-dd-mm-yy_hh-mm-ss-config.tar.

-WBE7XX-NETGEARYYYYYY-dd-mm-yy_hh-mm-ss-config.tar or

-WBE7XX-WBE7XX-YYYYYY-dd-mm-yy_hh-mm-ss-config.tar.

 '''